JustinShenk/sonic-face/README.md

 After activating the user interface with `o`, press `g` to get the hand gesture bounding box and `r` to start the recording loop.
 Data is saved to the `data` folder.

+## Prepare and analyze gesture data

-See the data preparation and analysis [notebook](PrepareData.ipynb).
+Use the data preparation and analysis [notebook](PrepareData.ipynb) for feature engineering and analysis.

 ## Todo